 Professional Liability

-Henk is ranked as a “rising star” in professional negligence (Legal 500, 2025).
+Henk has been ranked as a “Rising Star” in professional negligence (Legal 500, 2025 and 2026).
 He has experience of claims brought against a range of professionals, including builders, architects, employer’s agents, structural engineers, public authorities and legal professionals.
 In claims arising from litigation, he is particularly well-equipped to advise in cases where the underlying claim relates to one or more of his core practice areas.
-Henk is very familiar with the law on duties of care, assumptions of responsibility and loss of chance and he welcomes the opportunity to give seminars on these (and other) topics.

 Selected Cases

-- Acting and advising in various building defect claims (c. £2m) involving alleged professional negligence on the part of contractors and/or architects.
+- Acting and advising in various building defect claims involving alleged professional negligence on the part of contractors and/or architects.

 - Acting for and advising homeowners in claims arising from the withdrawal of natural rights of support and/or interference with accrued rights of support.